Targeted Efficient Fine-tuning: Optimizing Parameter Updates with Data-Driven Sample Selection: Abstract

 \section{Abstract}

-In view of the huge number of parameters of Large language models (LLMs) , tuning all parameters is very costly, and accordingly fine-tuning specific parameters is more sensible.
-Most of parameter efficient fine-tuning (PEFT) concentrate on parameter selection strategies, such as additive method, selective method and reparametrization-based method.
-However, there are few methods that consider the impact of data samples on parameter selecting, such as Fish Mask based method.
-Fish Mask randomly choose a part of data samples and treat them equally during parameter selection, which is unable to dynamically select optimal parameters for inconstant data distributions.
-In this work, we adopt a data-oriented perspective, then proposing an IRD (\underline{I}terative sample-parameter \underline{R}ange \underline{D}ecreasing) algorithm to search the best setting of sample-parameter pair for FISH Mask.
-In each iteration, by searching the set of samples and parameters with larger Fish information, IRD can find better sample-parameter pair in most scale.
+Fine-tuning all parameters of Large Language Models (LLMs) is computationally expensive.
+Parameter-Efficient Fine-Tuning (PEFT) methods address this by selectively fine-tuning specific parameters.
+Most of the parameter efficient fine-tuning (PEFT) methods center on selecting or introducing a set of parameters to be fine-tuned.
+However, there are few methods that consider the impact of data samples on parameter selecting.
+Representative data driven methods include FISH Mask based method, which randomly selects a portion of data samples as a basis when selecting parameters.
+However, this random data sample selection method cannot select optimal parameters for unstable data distribution.
+In this work, we introduce a data-centric approach and propose the Iterative Range Decreasing (IRD) algorithm to optimize the sample-parameter pair selection in FISH Mask.
+IRD iteratively refines the selection by identifying subsets of samples and parameters exhibiting higher Fisher information.
 We demonstrate the effectiveness and rationality of proposed strategy by conducting experiments on GLUE benchmark.
-Experimental results show our strategy optimizes the parameter selection and achieves preferable performance.\footnote{The code associated with this work will be made openly accessible following the anonymous review process.}
+Experimental results show our strategy optimizes the parameter selection and achieves preferable performance over some typical baseline methods.